joe-akeem/contour-tiles/README.md

 This will start the PostGIS database, import OSM data and generate the mbiles files.
 All data (downloads, intermediate files and final mbtiles files) will be created in the folder `~/osm`.
+The PostGIS database can be reached at localhost:5432

 See what's going on in one of the containers:
 ```bash